PantherParade/Minimal-OS/README.md

 - iPod Video (5 + 5.5 Generation)
 - iPod classic (6 + 7 Generation)

-Additional models may be supported in the future.

 ## Download

 Download the latest public beta from **Releases**.